tbrlpld/laces/README.md

 ```

 With dataclasses we define the name and type of the properties we want to pass to the component in the class definition.
-Then, we can use the `asdict` function to convert the dataclass instance to a dictionary that can be passed to the template context.
+Then, we can use the `asdict` function to convert the dataclass instance to a dictionary that can be directly as the template context.

-The `asdict` function only  contains the properties defined in the dataclass, so we don't have to worry about accidentally passing other properties to the template.
+The `asdict` function only adds keys to the dictionary that were defined as the properties defined in the dataclass.
+In the above example, the dictionary returned by `asdict` would only contain the `name` key.
+It would not contain the `template_name` key, because that is set on the class with a value but without a type annotation.
+If you were to add the type annotation, then the `template_name` key would also be included in the dictionary returned by `asdict`.

 ### Special constructor methods